 - Cellebrite Advance Logical Extraction – UFED 4PC

 - Magnet AXIOM Quick Extraction

 This was written as a two-part blog.
 The first part is titled iOS Location Services and System Services ON or OFF?
-It has already been published and can found on the website.
-Please take some time and review the posting if you are interested in learning how to determine if Location Services and what System Services were ON or OFF when iPhone data was acquired.
+Please take some time and review the posting if you are interested in learning how to determine if Location Services, System Services, and Significate Locations were ON or OFF when iPhone data was acquired.

 ZRTCLLOCATIONMO Table Data:

 This section is a review of the data stored in the ZRTCLLOCATIONMO table.
 I hope to answer some questions you might have about the data stored and point out some resources for additional research.

 Note: Forensic tools title the locations parsed from the ZRTCLLOCATIONMO table differently.
 For example: In Cellebrite Physical Analyzer, they are titled Native Locations.
 In Magnet AXIOM and in ArtEx, they are titled Cached Locations.